|Nutrition Facts (per serving)|

-This recipe from Levana Kirschenbaum's cookbook, Levana's Table, is the answer to those dilemmas because it uses oil.
+This recipe from Levana Kirschenbaum's cookbook, "Levana's Table," is the answer to those dilemmas because it uses oil.
 And since the recipe is parve (also written pareve), the cookies can be eaten with a meat or a dairy meal.

 2 large eggs

 3/4 cup white sugar

-- 3/4 cup dark brown sugar (packed)
+3/4 cup dark brown sugar, packed

 3/4 cup plus 2 tablespoons vegetable oil

-- 1 tablespoon vanilla
+1 tablespoon pure vanilla extract

 2 1/2 cups all-purpose flour

 3/4 teaspoon baking powder

 3/4 teaspoon baking soda

 1/8 teaspoon salt

-1 1/2 cups dairy-free chocolate chips (best-quality, the smaller the better)
+1 1/2 cups dairy-free chocolate chips, best quality, the smaller the better

-- Heat the oven to 375 F.
+Gather the ingredients and preheat the oven to 375 F.

 Using an electric mixer, beat the eggs, white sugar, and brown sugar together until light and fluffy.

 Add the oil and vanilla and mix in thoroughly.

 Add the flour, baking powder, baking soda, and salt and mix at low speed.
-Fold in the chips by hand.

 Bake only one tray at a time.
 If your cookie sheets are the professional heavy-gauge type, bake the cookies for 10 minutes.
 If they are lighter, bake for 8 minutes.
 The cookies will firm up as they cool, so do not be tempted to bake them longer or they will harden.